 Families looking for some new movies to watch with the kids can enjoy IMAX documentaries from the comfort of their own home, thanks to the Montreal Science Centre.
-For a mere $1.31, families can take in one of eight documentaries listed below:
+Starting at a mere $1.31 (films can cost up to $2.99), families can take in one of 10 documentaries listed below.

 Featured IMAX Documentaries